strawbee/32-combining-reducers/lab-joy/README.md

 ### src/components/category/category-item/category-item.js
 The CategoryItem component handles editing and deletion of each category item, and uses react-redux's connect to map state and dispatchable methods to props.
 Each item displays the category's name and budget amount as well as a delete button.
 When the category item is double clicked, a CategoryForm is displayed to update the item onComplete.

+### src/components/expense/expense-form/expense-form.js
+The ExpenseForm component allows us to create expenses.
+It has an onComplete prop that is invoked with the form state onSubmit and supports an expense prop that sets both the initial form state and updates the state.

+### src/components/expense/expense-item/expense-item.js
+The ExpenseItem component displays the name and price of each expense.
+It has a button that allows the use to delete the expense, and also displays an ExpenseForm that enables the user to update the expense in the app state.